-You can't get more clear than these instructions: Mutual funds, especially low-cost index funds, are the best investment type for most investors wanting to outperform the average managed portfolio in the long run.
+You can't get clearer than these instructions: Mutual funds, especially low-cost index funds, are the best investment type for most investors wanting to outperform the average managed portfolio in the long run.

 And even the best Warren Buffett quotes on investing and life can be interpreted as implicit instructions to invest in mutual funds.
-This is because of the power in the universal applications of virtues like simplicity, patience, moderation, and diversity are at the core of Buffet's philosophies.
+The power in the universal applications of virtues like simplicity, patience, moderation, and diversity are at the core of Buffett's philosophies.

 20 Best Quotes from Warren Buffett on Investing and Life